 SUSTAINABILITY AND TRANSFORMATION PARTNERSHIPS (ST Partnerships)

 ST Partnerships have been introduced to implement the Sustainability and Transformation Plans drawn up by the 44 local health systems (‘footprints’ ) that now exist across England.
 They are expected to integrate local health and care services by bringing together GPs, hospitals, mental health services and social care as a body that will control the finances and take on the planning and provision of services within their area.
 Unlike some of the organisations that they include (like CCGs and local authorities), ST Partnerships have no legal status.
 They are not required to undergo internal or external audit.
 Those Partnerships ready to integrate their services and funding more fully will become Accountable Care Systems (see above).

 SUSTAINABILITY AND TRANSFORMATION PLANS (STPs)

-STPs will become the single process by which cash-strapped ‘footprints’ will have access to significant ‘transformation’ funding from 2017/18 onwards.
-Through its STP, each footprint will have to show how it will implement new models of care and achieve financial balance (or make cuts), in addition to other measure such as expanding the use of integrated personal budgets and introduce ‘seven day’ services.
+STPs are to become the single process by which cash-strapped ‘footprints’ will have access to ‘transformation’ funding from 2017/18 onwards.
+Through its STP, each footprint will have to show how it will implement new models of care and achieve financial balance (or make cuts), in addition to other measure such as expanding the use of integrated personal budgets and introducing ‘seven day’ services.

 A transnational company is a corporation that is registered or has operations (such as producing and/or selling goods and services) in more than one country.
 With no single national base, it can rapidly close down its operations in one country and set up in another where local conditions (such as lower wages) are more conducive to profit.
 Transnationals are characterised by considerable economic and political power: for example, Wal-Mart Stores, one the largest transnationals, has revenues exceeding the Gross Domestic Product (i.e. the value of all goods and services produced within a country in a given period of time) of 174 countries, including Sweden and Saudi Arabia.